“To Edge or not the Edge”

 - Each Edge gateway requires its own software license for analytics platforms and security software, which regresses the collaboration features in the cloud to 1970s-level SCADA.

-The bottom-line is the Edge does not apply to most of the market as it is today – remote devices needing IIoT connectivity.
+The bottom-line is the Edge computing solution does not apply to most of the market as it is today – remote devices needing IIoT connectivity.
 The Edge is important in critical structures where the data needs to be analyzed in the 1000th of a mili second from multiple systems.
 In most cases, we are talking about Industry 4.0 systems on manufacturing floors whereby the data from diverse sensors and machines is being analyzed, and decisions are made based on learned behavior.
 In other words, a PLC with the added benefit of 3rd party analytics software rather than IF and THEN algorithms.
 This Industry 4.0 market is 6% of all the industrial machines sold, however.

 But what about the other 94% of the market that is actually IIoT related?
 Does it require the Edge?
 Think of the motors and pumps, HVAC systems and lifts, VFDs (Variable Frequency Drives) – billions and billions of machines that are sold but never end up in manufacturing plants.
 They, too, need to be connected and the complex Edge gateway is not cost-effective nor often necessary for these remote machines.